rathorerahul586/nx_car_demo/README.md

 - `OnboardingScreenCubit`: Manages the state and logic for the onboarding screen.
 - `IconPositions`: Enum defining different positions for icons on the onboarding screen.
-- `AppAssetsName`: Contains asset names used in the app.

 ### LoginScreen